-- 1. Employees who are eligible and experience a qualifying event must fill out and complete the application for SBL.
+- Employees who are eligible and experience a qualifying event must fill out and complete the application for SBL.
 The SBL application will be a separate application from existing leave applications, but should be submitted with an appropriate leave of absence request (FMLA, Employee Benefit Handbook, Ordinance).
 These applications must be completed within 14 days of the qualifying event. - 2.
 Employees in 24/7 operated departments who wish to use SBL intermittently or to work part-time must obtain the prior written approval of their supervisor, and include such approval with their SBL application. - 3.
 Eligible employees must provide timely documentation of the qualifying event.
 Forms of documentation include: a health care certification from a medical doctor - 4.
 Employees must sign the application acknowledging that they understand the policy, acknowledging that they intend to return to work and indicate a return date. - 5.
 Employee Relations will review the application and determine if the individual is eligible.
-If the application qualifies for SBL, Employee Relations will approve the application and notify the Employee. - 6.
-Payroll will load the appropriate amount of time into a time-bank (leave code) available to the employee after the qualifying event. - 7.
+If the application qualifies for SBL, Employee Relations will approve the application and notify the Employee. - Payroll will load the appropriate amount of time into a time-bank (leave code) available to the employee after the qualifying event. - 7.
 Full-time employees who have had their application approved, will receive 240 hours of SBL.
 Part-time employees who have had their application approved will have their benefit time prorated according to their full-time employment status.
 For example, 0.5 FTEs who are approved will receive 120 hours. - 8.
 Employees are only able to use this time after the qualifying event.
 Employees cannot use this time before the event. - 9.
 If an official county holiday occurs while the individual is on an approved SBL, the employee will receive holiday pay.
-Official County Holidays do not count against an approved SBL. - 10.
-If an employee has any unused SBL six months after the qualifying event, that amount of SBL shall be forfeited.
+Official County Holidays do not count against an approved SBL.